ibm-cloud-docs/event-notifications/en-destination-slack.md

 A slack represents a service destination, where an incoming notification can be consumed programmatically.
 For example, an incoming notification about an event can trigger a slack notification based on the content of the incoming notification.
 {: shortdesc}

+## Generate slack incoming webhook URL

+To post a slack notification you will need to generate an incoming webhook URL to generate the URL you can follow these steps - https://slack.com/intl/en-in/help/articles/115005265063-Incoming-webhooks-for-Slack

 ## Configuring a slack destination
 {: #en-slack-configure}

 You can configure a slack destination in the `Destinations` tab.
-As part of the configuration, enter the Slack Webhook URL.
+As part of the configuration, enter the Slack Incoming Webhook URL.
 Create a subscription to associate the slack destination to a topic.

 ## Configuring a slack subscription
 {: #en-slack-configure-sub}